sportngin/aws_auditor/README.md

 # SportNginAwsAuditor
 Audits your AWS accounts to find discrepancies between the number of running instances and purchased reserved instances.

-### DEPRECATION NOTICE
+## DEPRECATION NOTICE
-This repo is being deprecated in favor of https://github.com/sportngin/aws-auditor.
-Please use that repository for any future updates to the SportsEngine AWS Auditor!
+SportsEngine is deprecating this repository in favor of https://github.com/sportngin/aws-auditor, which is a private repository.
+Please use that repository for any future updates to the SportsEngine AWS Auditor.

+To update the open-source command-line interface, please continue to use this repository.
+Note that this repository will **not** receive future bug fix updates and feature work added to the new SportsEngine version of the auditor.

 ## Installation